AltayAli/FrontEndProject---1---Fashe/README.md

 # FrontEndProject---1---Fashe
-My first Front End template (base on JavaScript)\n
+My first Front End template (base on JavaScript)
 My main focus was on JavaScript.That is why some page may be  not responsive.
 Work I did with JS:
 These parts created by affecting DOM element